New insights about what happened to 7 Up and why.

 “Seven flavors in one drink”

 “Mix It Up A Little” is probably top of mind for most of us.
-It’s the newest campaign that actually does have a strategy – use 7 Up in lots of things – but it still won’t create preference.
+The newest campaign that actually does have a strategy – use 7 Up in lots of things – but it still won’t create preference.

 Can 7 Up come back?